Graduate Student Services

 The Office of Graduate Student Affairs at The Fu Foundation School of Engineering and Applied Science is integral to the School’s teaching, research, and service mission and works to enhance the educational opportunities available to students.
 This office provides leadership for the integration of educational programs and services that enhance recruitment, retention, and quality of campus life for graduate students at Columbia Engineering.
 It strives to demonstrate sensitivity and concern in addressing the needs of the School’s population.
 The office is dedicated to providing service to prospective, new, and continuing students pursuing a graduate education in engineering or applied science.

-All new graduate students participate in the New Graduate Student Orientation program.
-During this weeklong program, new graduate students learn about various School and University resources, policies and procedures, and other essential information to assist them with their transition to the graduate program.
-Orientation for new graduate students begins in late August.
+All new graduate students participate in orientation.
+During Welcome Day and Month, new graduate students learn about various School and University resources, policies and procedures, and other essential information to assist them with their transition to the graduate program.
+Orientation for new graduate students starting their program of study in the fall term begins in mid-August.

 In addition to providing information on university resources and policies, students engage in cultural, social, and professional networking activities.
 Through these activities graduate students are encouraged to connect with their peers, acclimate to the campus and New York City as well as develop their professional portfolios.
 The Office of Graduate Student Affairs strongly believes that orientation serves as a vehicle in onboarding our graduate students into an active and engaging student life experience at Columbia.